janeshsutharios/DSA_iOS_Swift/DSA_Tips.md

    Aim to solve each problem as quickly and efficiently as possible.

 3. **Dry Run with Odd Test Cases**
-   Manually test your solution with at least two non-trivial or edge (odd) test cases to verify correctness.
+ -  Manually test your solution with at least two non-trivial or edge (odd) test cases to verify correctness.
+ - Start dry run with n = 1 or small values

 ## 🧠 Maximize Your Focus
 **Use the maximum of your brain and utilize each minute.** Stay sharp and intentional with your time and attention.